Frequently Asked Questions

 18: Do I initially pay for and then pay to maintain and repair sewer equipment on my property?

 No. The cost of installing the sewer system infrastructure, both in public streets and on private residential property, will be fully covered by the grant provided by FEMA.
 Residential property owners are not individually responsible for repairing or maintaining equipment.
 All repairs will be performed by sewer district personnel or contractors hired by the sewer district.
 All connected property owners will pay an annual user fee to the sewer district, a portion of which is earmarked for operation and maintenance of the system, including infrastructure on residential property.
 Note that property owners are responsible for the waste pipe which connects their house to the grinder pump unit.
-Connected property owners will be responsible for the electrical cost to operate the unit located on their property.
-It is estimated that the cost to operate will be $25 per year for a one family residence.
+Suffolk County Department of Public Works will be responsible for the electrical cost to operate the unit.

 19: Will the construction process be disruptive to my street, neighborhood?
 How will it impact traffic, access to driveways, emergency services?